Skip to content

 January 3, 1945, Christian County native Edgar Cayce passed away.
 The clairvoyant claimed to channel his own higher self in a trance state induced with help from friends or family.
 During these sessions, he would answer questions on healing, reincarnation, dreams, the afterlife, nutrition, and future events.
 However, his channeling claims were met with skepticism and viewed with sinister overtones from many of his fellow Christians.

-January 3, 1946, George Monroe Woolf fell from Please Me in the 4th race at Santa Anita as they turned for home.
+January 3, 1946, George Monroe Woolf fell from Please Me in Santa Anita’s 4th race as they turned for home.
 George died the next day in the hospital.
-Nicknamed The Iceman, George, the Canadian-born jockey is known for riding the people’s champion, Seabiscuit, to victories in 1938.
+Nicknamed The Iceman, the Canadian-born jockey is known for riding the people’s champion, Seabiscuit, to victories in 1938.
 An annual U.S. Jockeys’ Guild gives a yearly award in his name.

 Localtonians wish a Happy Birthday to Lexington native Beth Anderson, born in 1950.
 A neo-romantic composer is best known in her field for her swales, a musical form she invented based on collages and samples of newly composed music rather than existing music.
 She told a reporter for The New York Times in 1995 she named the form based on this definition of the word: “A swale is a meadow or marsh where a lot of wild things go together.”